davegarred/pog/README.md

 Expected environment variables:
 - DB_CONNECTION_STRING - connection string formatted for use by [SQLx Postgres driver](https://github.com/launchbadge/sqlx)
 - DISCORD_PUBLIC_KEY - the public key used for Ed25519 verification of inbound calls

+## TODO
+- check to ensure only one name is used
+- search in `/bets` for non-discord users
+- test InMemWagerRepo with the Postgres repo tests